jie-meng/Lunar/README.md

 On MacOS
 - Put luaexec to /usr/local/bin
-- Use command "otool -L Lunar.app" to check the library dependency
+- Use command "otool -L Lunar.app/Content/MacOS/Lunar" to check the library dependency
 - Use command "install_name_tool -change libqscintilla2.12.dylib(found in result of otool command) {absolute_path_of_libqscintilla2.12.dylib} Lunar.app/Contents/MacOS/Lunar" to change the load path of special dylibs
 - Use command "macdeployqt Lunar.app"
 - Put all the files and folders in publish to Lunar.app/Contents/MacOS